hadydotai/opdlang/README.md

 that's not currently meant to be useful.
 In fact, about the only thing it does is print strings and do basic math.

 The gist of it though is the debugger.
+Opd is bytecode compiled and bytecode interpreted, I wanted to implement a step, time-travelling debugger.
+The goal was to quickly get from point A to point B so I can start prototyping the debugger.
+The purpose is not to build or design a language, implement a good compiler or AST to bytecode translation.

+## Inspect the Bytecode

-Opd is bytecode compiled, here's an example of a bytecode dump for [simple.dl](./samples/simple.dl)
+Here's an example of a bytecode dump for [simple.dl](./samples/simple.dl)

 ```sh
 go run . compile samples/simple.dl -o simple.bc -r -lnone -d